 The findings were published Thursday in the journal Nature, whose offices are located in Washington, D.C.

 Study co-author Eric Wood, who also serves as a professor of civil and environmental engineering at Princeton University, was quoted as saying that the results make it seem as though “it will never rain again,” according to the Christian Science Monitor.

 Wood authored the paper with another Princeton University researcher, Justin Sheffield.

 The PDSI is reportedly the source from which drought maps are made – usually colored in brown, red or yellow, depending on drought severity.

 The Christian Science Monitor learned from Wood that the PDSI was not intended to track long-term trends, and that its simplicity may lead to skewed results when applied to future times.

 “We’ve known for quite a long time that the PDSI calculation is prone to problems dealing with climate change,” added Columbia University drought and climate researcher Richard Seager to the website.
 “Rising temperatures drive it haywire.”

-The study noted in Nature that “[m]ore realistic calculations, based on the underlying physical principles that take into account changes in available energy, humidity and wind speed, suggest that there has been little change in drought over the past 60 years.”
+The study cliff notes state that in Nature that “[m]ore realistic calculations, based on the underlying physical principles that take into account changes in available energy, humidity and wind speed, suggest that there has been little change in drought over the past 60 years.”